Current Openings at RudieSec

 • Establish error metrics and boundary checks.

-• Help design monitoring signals for environmental drift and degradation over time.
+• Design monitoring signals for environmental drift, and for how intelligence degrades or improves over time.

 Integration-ready by design:

-E-TIE will support third-party integration (for intel sharing and evidence-grade artifact libraries).
+E-TIE will support third-party integrations where they strengthen external threat intelligence collection, enrichment, sharing, visualization, or analysis.
 The selected candidate’s modeling work should assume external data can enrich the system, but must remain robust when those integrations are absent.
-Integrations should improve coverage and confidence, not become a hidden dependency.
+Integrations should improve coverage, confidence, and analytic value, not become hidden dependencies.

 How you’ll work:

-The selected candidate will collaborate closely with the Principal Platform Builder to ensure model logic is implementable, testable, and maintainable.
-You’ll also help translate analytic outputs into forms that a SOG Analyst can use to drive defensible client recommendations.
+The selected candidate will collaborate closely with the Principal Full-Stack Developer to ensure model logic is implementable, testable, and maintainable.
+You’ll also help translate analytic outputs into forms that can support client-facing Foundations outputs and help SOG Analysts drive defensible client recommendations.

 Skills and technical requirements: